EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Regeneration Fan Object Type

 Type of fan object for regeneration air.
-For UserCurves performance (see below) Fan:VariableVolume and Fan:ConstantVolume are valid.
-For Default performance (see below) only Fan:VariableVolume is valid.
+For UserCurves performance (see below) Fan:SystemModel, Fan:VariableVolume and Fan:ConstantVolume are valid.
+For Default performance (see below) only Fan:SystemModel or Fan:VariableVolume are valid.

 #### Field: Regeneration Fan Name